mr3abd/social_network/README.md

 #Ruby on Rails: social network

-This web app is a simple social network buil in Ruby on Rails
+This web app is a simple social network build in Ruby on Rails

 Rails version: 4.1.1
 Ruby version: 2.1.1